Skip to content

 • Don't inline string checks. if "orders.create" in principal.permissions: ... scattered through code is hard to audit.
 Use RequiresPermission or refactor into a dependency.

 • Don't use roles in business logic.
-Check permissions, not principal.roles.
+Check permissions, not user.roles.
 Roles are an admin concept; permissions are the enforcement boundary.

 Released under the MIT License.